olmjo/tigress-scripts/README.md

 There are a series of example scripts in this project.
 Each example can be used to submit a perfectly valid job on the above listed systems.
 They are located in the `./examples/` subdirectory.
-The shell scripts with a `.pbs` suffix are PBS scripts for the TORQUE resource manager.
+The shell scripts with a `.pbs` suffix are PBS scripts for the Torque resource manager.
 The shell scripts with a `.slurm` suffix are SLURM scripts.
+PBS scripts are not actively maintained since the systems listed above all run SLURM.
+And, there is no promise that the SLURM and PBS versions will always be "in sync".

-In each example description, below, versions for PBS and SLURM are indicated.
+In each example description, below, versions for either PBS, SLURM, or both are indicated.

-Currently, only Della 4 uses SLURM.
-PBS scripts will work elsewhere.

 ##### Example 0: Bare Bones
 *PBS*, *SLURM*

 This is a bare bones example.
-It requests 1 node with 1 processor on the node.
+It requests 1 task with 1 processor.
 It allows the scheduler to kill the job after 10 minutes.
 The script simply generates 1,000 random numbers using the Rscript interface to R.

-To run under PBS:
+To run under Torque:
 ```
 cd ./examples/ex0/
 qsub ex0.pbs